Servicing for motorhomes, caravans and small buses

 Our workshop sits on Kahikatea Drive in Frankton, three minutes from the Hamilton ring road.
 Motorhome and small-bus customers come from across the wider Waikato:

-- Ducato over-cabs from Cambridge and Te Awamutu
+- Hiace campers from Cambridge and Te Awamutu

-- Hiace and Coaster campers from across the region
+- Self-contained vans and small buses from across the region

 NZMCA members make up a significant share of the customer base.
 Travellers passing through Hamilton on their way to the central plateau, the Coromandel or the Bay of Plenty often use a pre-trip booking to start their lap from a known mechanical baseline.
 The workshop is open Monday to Friday, 7:30 AM to 4:30 PM.